fvictorio/evm-puzzles/Walkthrough.md

 Just like before, we need to enter a transaction value to send that will cause the program to run without reverting.
 If we take a look at the sequence of instructions, we can see that we need the `JUMP` opcode to alter the program counter to the 6th instruction.
 Just like before, the first instruction is `CALLVALUE`, so we know that the value we enter will end up on the top of the stack after the first instruction.

-Lets take a look at the [CODESIZE instruction](https://www.evm.codes/#38).
+Let's take a look at the [CODESIZE instruction](https://www.evm.codes/#38).
 This opcode gets the size of the code running in the current environment.
 In this example, we can manually check the size of the code by looking at how many opcodes there are in the sequence.
 Each opcode is 1 byte, and in this puzzle we have 10 opcodes meaning that the size of the code is 10 bytes.
 As an important side note, the EVM uses hex numbers to represent byte code.
 If you are unfamiliar, check out [how hex numbers](https://simple.wikipedia.org/wiki/Hexadecimal) work.
 With this in mind, we can know that `0a` gets pushed to the stack, representing 10 bytes.

 The next opcode we come across is the [SUB instruction](https://www.evm.codes/#03), which takes the first stack element minus the second stack element, pushing the result on the top of the stack.
 Both inputs at the top of the stack before the `SUB` instruction are consumed.
 For example if we had a stack that looked like this.